Water and Power Development Authority

-The Pakistan Water & Power Development Authority (واٹر اینڈ پاور ڈویلپمنٹ اتھارٹی), colloquially known as WAPDA, is a Pakistani government-owned public utility agency maintaining hydropower and water in Pakistan, although it does not manage thermal power plants.
+The Pakistan Water & Power Development Authority (مقتدرہِ پانی و بجلی ترقی), colloquially known as WAPDA, is a Pakistani government-owned public utility agency maintaining hydropower and water in Pakistan, although it does not manage thermal power plants.
 WAPDA includes the Tarbela and Mangla dams among its most notable resources.
 It is headquartered in Lahore.
-The current Chairman of WAPDA is Lt.
+The current chairman of WAPDA is Lt.
 General (R) Muhammad Saeed, who has held the position since August 2025.

 History

 WAPDA was established by an act of parliament in 1958 to unify the maintenance of infrastructure previously overseen by provincial agencies.
-Its chairmen included notable civil servants such as Ghulam Ishaq Khan, Ghulam Faruque Khan, and Aftab Ghulam Nabi Kazi, who later served as President of Pakistan, Minister for Commerce, and Economic Adviser, respectively.
+Its chairmen included notable civil servants such as Ghulam Ishaq Khan, Ghulam Faruque Khan, and Aftab Ghulam Nabi Kazi, who later served as president of Pakistan, minister for commerce, and economic adviser, respectively.
 In October 2007, the management of thermal power was transferred to the newly formed Pakistan Electric Power Company (PEPCO).

 WAPDA Water vision 2025

 WAPDA formulated a comprehensive $25–33 billion National Water Resource and Hydropower Development Programme, entitled Water Vision 2025.
 The Water Vision 2025 projects are expected to generate 16,000 MW of hydroelectricity.
 Other goals are to prevent water shortages, limit drought and increase water storage for a growing population.
 Five massive hydropower projects have been announced by the President of Pakistan; these are to be completed by 2016, with a generation capacity of 9,500 MW.
 Two of the projects are ready for construction, while three are in the stages of feasibility studies and preparation of tender documents.